YakumoHaruka/l4d2_docs/known_problems_of_campaigns.md

  `Malformed Mission File`

 - An needless mission file `mission_manifest_sample.txt` in the missions folder.
 It is not a valid mission file, `l4d2_mission_manager` plugin will complain for this every time you start the server.
-- The mission file has an invalid outtro image setting, and some unpaired brackets.
+- The mission file has an invalid outtro image setting, and some unpaired braces.
 [Here](fixed_mission_files/rpstation.txt) is a fix.
 - Only the `server` side needs to redeploy the repaired VPK file.

 ---